-YouTube SEO: 31 Steps to Rank Your Videos in 2021
+YouTube SEO: 31 Steps to Rank Your Videos

 There are 500 hours of video uploaded to YouTube every minute.
 How do you avoid getting lost in this massive sea of videos?
 The key is to (1) consistently create great videos and (2) take a multifaceted approach to optimization of your YouTube content.